 John & Mary Osborn's Story

-Mary and John Osborn have been working tirelessly for over three years to fight against a building project across the alley from their home.
+Mary and John Osborn, along with their neighbor Dee Dengler, have been working tirelessly for over three years to fight against a building project across the alley from their homes.
 They believe that this project, which will add three duplexes (7000 sq. ft. each) to a currently empty lot, goes against many zoning laws and building codes.

 The concerns that Mary and John, as well as others in the area, have raised are centered around the safety hazards that this project would create including: fire hazards, flooding issues, and landslide danger.
 According to the Osborn's, this project is also causing the destruction of preservation land.